 Lawmakers from other states have also recognized Kai’s leadership skills.
 During the 19th Annual Western Legislative Academy (WLA), a program of The Council of State Governments West (CSG West), fellow class members elected Senator Kahele as their Class President.

-Kai is also an 18 year veteran, pilot and commissioned officer in the Hawai‘i Air National Guard, United States Air Force where he continues to serve as a Major with the 201st Air Operations Group.
+Kai is also an 18 year veteran, pilot and commissioned officer in the Hawai‘i Air National Guard, United States Air Force where he continues to serve as a Lt Col with the 201st Air Operations Group.
 During Operations Iraqi Freedom and Enduring Freedom, Major Kahele logged over 2000 hours of military flight time and has commanded dozens of combat missions in theater.
 Major Kahele has been awarded the Meritorious Service Medal, the Air Force Commendation Medal, the Air Medal for combat missions flown in Afghanistan, the National Defense Service Medal, the Global War on Terrorism Medal, Armed Forces Reserve Medal, Hawaiʻi State Active Duty Medal and the Combat Readiness Medal.
 Major Kahele has also been recognized as the Headquarters Pacific Air Forces Guard Officer of the Year, 613th Air Operations Center Guard Officer of the Year and Hawaiʻi Air National Guard “Launa ‘Ole” Traditional Guard Officer of the Year.

 Kai is a graduate of Hilo High School and the University of Hawai‘i at Mānoa where he balanced life as an NCAA Division-I student-athlete as a member of the UH Rainbow Warriors Men’s Volleyball Team while earning a B.S. in Education.
 Kai was a member of the team that went to two Final Fours and the National Championship in 1996.
 He was voted “Most Inspirational Player” by his teammates and coaches in 1997 and was also recognized as a scholar athlete his senior year.